datalad/datalad-next/docs/source/developer_guide/generator-runner.rst

 When the subprocess is executed the runner will invoke the appropriate callbacks.

 ``datalad_next`` provides some pre-defined protocol-classes for common use cases, e.g. ``datalad_next.runners.StdOutErrCapture``, which executes a subprocess and returns a dictionary with the ``stdout``- and ``stderr``-output, and the `return code` (also referred to as `exit status`) of the subprocess.
+See below for a more complete list.

 You are not limited to the existing protocol-classes.
-Instead you may implement your own protocol-classes that could implement arbitrary operation, e.g. calculate a letter-histogram, trace response times, send all output to a file, or send all output to another process.
+Instead you can inherit from the class _Protocol_ and write your own protocol-classes that could implement arbitrary operation, e.g. calculate a letter-histogram, trace response times, send all output to a file, or send all output to another process.

 Operation modes